krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 #### A mobile app requires authorized access to AWS services.
 Users authenticate using social IDPs and a preconfigured web UI is required for logging in.

 use a Cognito user pool that leverages the social IDPs and an identity pool for gaining temporary credentials for AWS.
 And the user pool will give you that pre-configured web UI, it has that out of the box.

+- User authentication with social IDPs
+  - Cognito supports federated login via providers like: Google, Facebook, Apple and others via OpenID Connect / SAML
+- Preconfigured web UI for login
+  - Cognito provides a Hosted UI, which is a ready-to-use, customizable login page.
+No need to build your own frontend for authentication.
+- Authorized access to AWS services
+  - After login:
+    - Cognito issues tokens (ID, access, refresh)
+    - You can exchange these for AWS credentials via Cognito Identity Pools
+    - These credentials allow controlled access to services like Amazon S3 or Amazon DynamoDB

+oAuth2:
+- Resource Owner → the user of your mobile app
+- Client → your mobile app
+- Authorization Server → Amazon Cognito (User Pool + Hosted UI)
+- Resource Server → your AWS services (e.g., Amazon S3, Amazon DynamoDB)

 #### A company has an on-premises Microsoft AD and a Direct Connect connection.
 They require the ability to join EC2 instances to the on-premises domain.